Personality disorder: Before the 20th century

 Personality disorder is a term with a distinctly modern meaning, owing in part to its clinical usage and the institutional character of modern psychiatry.
 The currently accepted meaning must be understood in the context of historical changing classification systems such as DSM-IV and its predecessors.
 Although highly anachronistic, and ignoring radical differences in the character of subjectivity and social relations, some have suggested similarities to other concepts going back to at least the ancient Greeks.
 For example, the Greek philosopher Theophrastus described 29 'character' types that he saw as deviations from the norm, and similar views have been found in Asian, Arabic and Celtic cultures.
 A long-standing influence in the Western world was Galen's concept of personality types, which he linked to the four humours proposed by Hippocrates.

+In ancient India, the concept of temperament was closely related to the ideas in Ayurvedic medicine, which categorized individuals according to three doshas—Vata, Pitta, and Kapha.
+These doshas, or bodily humors, were believed to influence not just physical health but also the mental and emotional state of a person.
+Imbalances in these doshas were thought to result in behavioral abnormalities, echoing the Western notion of temperament but grounded in a more holistic, mind-body connection.

+Similarly, ancient Chinese philosophy emphasized the balance of the five elements (wood, fire, earth, metal, and water), with each element corresponding to certain personality traits and emotional responses.
+Traditional Chinese medicine linked these elements to specific organs in the body and believed that emotional imbalances could result in physical illness.
+The idea that a person's emotional and behavioral state could affect both their health and their social relationships is a concept that resonates with contemporary ideas about personality disorders.